 You can solve this issue by purchasing a SIM card from a phone store.

 On another note, if you wish to send media using the default messaging app, you will need a working internet connection to successfully do so.
-Otherwise, the message won’t send properly.
-Such media includes pictures and videos.
+Otherwise, the message won’t send properly when sending media like pictures and videos

 How can I send a text message?